getpatchwork/patchwork/docs/api/rest/index.rst

 .. versionadded:: 2.0

    The REST API was introduced in Patchwork v2.0.
-Users of earlier Patchwork versions should instead refer to :doc:`XML-RPC API <xmlrpc>` documentation.
+Users of earlier Patchwork versions should instead refer to :doc:`XML-RPC API </api/xmlrpc>` documentation.

 .. versionchanged:: 2.1